fuuwille/zuord.js/web/docs/util/introduction.md

 # Zuord Util Introduction

 **Zuord Util** is a robust collection of advanced TypeScript utility types designed to simplify complex type operations and enhance type safety in your projects.
-Built on top of the core Zuord type system, these utilities provide powerful tools for type comparison, validation, extraction, and transformation.
+It builds on the foundational primitives provided by @zuord/type and serves as a logical layer that powers core features of the main zuord system.

 ## Purpose

 This utility set aims to make TypeScript's static typing system more expressive and flexible by offering modular, composable types that cover common and advanced use cases.
-Whether you need to verify type equality, check assignability, include or exclude specific properties, or operate on tuples of types, Zuord Util offers precise and performant solutions.
+Whether you need to verify type equality, check assignability, include or exclude specific properties, or operate on tuples of types, Zuord Util provides precise and performant solutions that form the backbone of Zuord's type-level logic.

 ## Main Categories